-Each student, in consultation with the thesis advisor and with the prior agreement of the faculty selected, will submit the names of three additional professors for the Thesis Committee to the CDB Graduate Program Committee no later than the start of the Spring semester of the third year.
+To form the thesis committee, each student, in consultation with the thesis advisor and with the prior agreement of the faculty selected, will submit the names of three additional professors for the Thesis Committee to the CDB office no later than the start of the Spring semester of the third year.
 Three members of the committee, including the student's advisor, must be primary CDB faculty members, at least two of the members must have attained tenure, and the fourth member must have a primary faculty appointment outside the department.
 The student's advisor is formally a member of the Ph.D. thesis committee.
 With approval by the Graduate Program Committee, an additional member may be recruited to the committee - for example, to bring in new expertise as the project develops - as long as the above criteria have been met.

-It is the student's responsibility to ask potential committee members to serve on the committee.
-The student will forward to The Graduate Program Contact person emails of faculty members confirming their willingness to serve.
 The committee chair must be a tenured primary CDB member other than the thesis advisor.
-The student can suggest a chair (please provide justification), but the final decision will be made by the department.
-The Graduate Program Committee will review and approve the prospective Thesis Committee.
-The Graduate Program Committee may also suggest an alternate member.
-The student must inform the outside member of his or her role on the Thesis Committee.
+The student can suggest a chair (please provide justification), but the final decision will be made by the Graduate Program Committee.